tc39/notes/meetings/2019-10/october-3.md

 WH: As a more direct reply to CM’s question, UUIDv4 is not just printing a random number.
 There are several fields that you must get correct, which are right in the middle.
 You can't just print urandom bytes with dashes and expect to get a valid UUID.

-MCN: +1; there have been attacks on RSA in the ‘90s and ‘00s due to bad padding algorithms.
+MPC: +1; there have been attacks on RSA in the ‘90s and ‘00s due to bad padding algorithms.

 MSL: I wonder if comparing this to erlang’s make_ref might explain or clarify how this is different from just a random printf.